-Due to the proprietary nature of firefighting foam formulations, foam manufacturing companies usually do not disclose what specific chemical compounds are included in their foam product formulas, and, as a result, may not include PFAS ingredients on their Safety Data Sheets (SDS).
-Some foam manufacturers market their products as "fluorine-free" or "PFAS-free," but these claims may not be accurate.
+Due to the proprietary nature of firefighting foam formulations, foam manufacturing companies usually do not disclose what specific chemical compounds are included in their foam product formulas, and as a result, may not include PFAS ingredients on their Safety Data Sheets (SDS).
+Some foam manufacturers market products as "fluorine-free" or "PFAS-free," but these claims may not be accurate.
 Foam analysis at a DNR-certified environmental laboratory may be necessary to identify which foams are considered "PFAS-free."
 The DNR does not endorse or recommend any brand or firefighting foam products.

 The following DNR foam sampling suggestions are only for a fire department's consideration, and these suggestions may be updated from time to time based upon new or additional information provided to the DNR:

 - Ideally, PFAS sampling of foam should include for the current Wisconsin analyte list.
 Some laboratory analyses can also determine the level of total organic fluorine in a foam product, but at significantly higher detection limits and using non-certified methods.

 - If you get your foam sampled for PFAS and need assistance interpreting the results, contact Jason Lowery.

 Several laboratories are working with the DNR to obtain certification to analyze for PFAS.
 The DNR will accept PFAS results from all of these laboratories while they undergo the certification process.
 To obtain the lowest PFAS detection limits, foam analysis should be done using an EPA Modified 537 Method for Wisconsin's list of 36 PFAS analytes of concern.